About Me

 What I believe:

 Eventually, the agent needs online data.
-In other words, they need to interact with the world.
-Static datasets are very useful but they have limitations.
+In other words, they need to generate data for themselves.
+Static datasets are very useful, but they have limitations.

 The agent should have a memory system.
-In terms of architecture, this is the most important part.
+It could be implicit (e.g., as weights of a neural network) or explicit.
+This is the most important part of the agent.

 Thoughts:

-About RL: I believe the true value of RL is that it can provide the right ultimate objective to optimize.
-However, recent advances in deep learning (i.e., LLMs) suggest the best way to optimize this objective might be through currently optimizing some other auxiliary objective, either for obtaining a reasonable initial policy or for getting sufficient learning signal.
+About RL: The true value of RL might be that it can provide the right ultimate objective to optimize.
+However, recent advances in deep learning (i.e., LLMs) suggest the best way to optimize this objective might be by optimizing some other auxiliary objective at the same time, either for obtaining a reasonable initial policy or for getting sufficient learning signals.
 The main considerations are (1) the amount of data available, (2) the amount of useful learning signal, and (3) how easy it is to optimize the objective.

-Language: we think with language (and images) instead of some hidden, internal representations.
-At least that's what we perceive.
+Language: Most of the time, we think with language instead of some hidden, internal representations.
+At least, that's what we perceive.
 This is interesting because this is very inefficient.